 This module introduces the fundamental skills needed for the design process.
 It equips you with the fundamental tools, including the necessary IT skills, to carry out a building services engineering design project.

 This module introduces you to the fundamental concepts and principles of mechanical and electrical engineering, heat transfer, thermodynamics and fluid mechanics, and the application of these to engineering problems in the built environment.

 The aim of this module is to develop your knowledge and understanding of the mathematics underpinning engineering, and to apply these techniques within an engineering context.
 This module provides a foundation in engineering mathematics for use in the analysis and solution of engineering problems.

-This module develops your knowledge and understanding of engineering mathematics and statistics, and their limitations, for use in the analysis and solution of engineering problems.
-You will develop knowledge and understanding of the probability theory and statistics underpinning engineering, and apply these techniques within an engineering context.
+This module develops the students' knowledge and understanding of engineering mathematics and statistics, and their limitations, for use in the analysis and solution of engineering problems.
+Students will develop knowledge and understanding of the probability theory and statistics underpinning engineering, and apply these techniques within an engineering context.
 This module will help you be able to apply a range of statistical methods, tools and notations proficiently in the analysis and solution of engineering problems.